PFAS Health Study

-People who have already had their blood collected through the Australian Government Department of Health Voluntary Blood Testing Program for PFAS and have agreed to participate in the ANU-led study will be invited to participate.
-Participants will be able to complete a paper copy of the survey and mail it to the study team, or complete it online.
+People who have already had their blood collected through the Australian Government Department of Health Voluntary Blood Testing Program for PFAS and have agreed to participate in the ANU-led study were invited to particpate in October 2019.
+Participants were be able to complete a paper copy of the survey and mail it to the study team, or complete it online.

 The study began in November 2016 with the Voluntary Blood Testing for PFAS.

 Read more about Voluntary blood testing for PFAS on the Department of Health website.

 The data linkage study will examine whether adverse health outcomes potentially linked with PFAS exposure are more common among people who have lived in areas contaminated with PFAS compared to those who have never lived in those areas.
 Data linkage brings together information about individuals across multiple datasets.
 Researchers only have access to these data after identifying details have been removed.

 The study will use routinely-collected data.
 Routinely-collected data are data collected for purposes other than research, such as information collected by hospitals or for Government services.

 Reports have been published on the Systematic Literature Review and the Focus Groups Study.

 Reports for the remaining parts of the PFAS Health Study will be available at the conclusion of each study component.

 This review examined 221 scientific publications into the human health effects of exposure to perfluoroalkyl and polyfluoroalkyl substances, commonly known collectively as PFAS.
 The key findings were:

 - Sufficient evidence that higher levels of PFOS or PFOA in a person’s blood can lead to higher blood cholesterol levels.